vyomasystems-lab/challenges-tlk1303/level3_design/README.md

 # Level1_Design2  SEQUENCE DETECTOR Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.
+The Design chosen for this level of Hackathon is the AES-128 Crypto-Core.
+The AES-128 encrypts a 128-bit input by passing the input through 10 rounds of Encryption.
+Each Round consists of the same set of blocks, which are implemented as separate modules in the Design RTL file.
+So The functional verification of AES-128 can be done by doing a block-wise/module-wise verification.
+For the purpose of the Hackathon, The MixColumns module of the Design is verified.

 ![](seq_ss.png)